4 Pass Singletrack Loop Example

 Greens Creek trail is the only Motorcycle trail from the CDT to Hwy 50.

-The funnest way back from Monarch Pass to the Fairgrounds would be to reverse course from Monarch Pass and come back to and then go down Greens Creek.
+The funnest way back from Monarch Pass back to Salida is to reverse course from Monarch Pass and come back to and then go down Greens Creek.

 We suggest an early start as this will be an all day ride for most.
 Singletrack at altitude.